fluxcd/source-controller/docs/api/source.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Alternative values file to use as the default chart values, expected to be a
+<p>Alternative values file to use as the default chart values, expected to
-relative path in the SourceRef.
+be a relative path in the SourceRef.
+Deprecated in favor of ValuesFiles, for backwards compatibility the file defined here is merged before the ValuesFiles items.
 Ignored when omitted.</p>
 </td>
 </tr>
 <tr>